 The performance of an individual radio station or group of radio stations in a particular market is customarily measured by its ability to generate net broadcast revenue, station operating income and EBITDA, although station operating income and EBITDA are not measures utilized under GAAP.
 See "Selected Financial Data-Selected Other Data."
 Station operating income and EBITDA should not be considered in isolation from, nor as substitutes for, operating income, net income, cash flow, or other consolidated income or cash flow statement data computed in accordance with GAAP, nor as a measure of our profitability or liquidity.
 Despite their limitations, station operating income and EBITDA are widely used in the broadcasting industry to measure a company's operating performance without regard to items such as depreciation and amortization, which can vary depending upon accounting methods and the book value of assets, particularly in the case of acquisitions.
-We believe that, by eliminating such effects, station operating income provides a meaningful measure of comparative radio station performance, and EBITDA provides a meaningful measure of overall company performance after taking into account corporate operating expenses related to the employment of the senior management team and other overhead costs.
+We believe that, by eliminating such effects, station operating income provides a meaningful measure of overall company performance after taking into account corporate operating expenses related to the employment of the senior management team and other overhead costs.